-File systems can be mounted on partitions or a device.
-Wear leveling file systems such as YAFFS can achieve greater performance mounting the entire device.
+File systems can be mounted on partitions or on a device.
+Wear-leveling file systems such as YAFFS can achieve greater performance mounting the entire device.
 FATFS can be mounted on a partition without loss of performance.

-Whenever a partition is added (using 'part-add', or 'mount' on a device) that region of memory is marked as "protected".
+When a partition is added (using the part-add or mount command on a device), that region of memory is marked as protected.
 Protected areas in LogicLoader are areas of memory that are designated as in use.
 Whenever erasing a protected area, a warning will be presented on the shell to confirm the action.
-To display protected areas of memory, see the LogicLoader Command Description Manual entry for 'info prot'.
+To display protected areas of memory, see the LogicLoader v2.5 Command Description Manual regarding the info prot command.

-NOTE: LogicLoader will attempt to warn the user when performing actions that may result in loss of data or unstable operation; however, LogicLoader will not restrict the user from performing such actions.
+NOTE: LogicLoader will attempt to warn the user when performing actions may result in loss of data or unstable operation; however, LogicLoader will not restrict the user from performing such actions.

-Specific examples of the 'mount' command will be presented in the sections below.
+Specific examples of the mount command will be presented in the sections below.

-11.3 Mounting fatfs
+12.3 Mounting FATFS